 Starting in the year 2010, we begin to see a large spike in ranking fluctuations.
 From 2000 to 2009 there was an average of about 3.3 major updates year or a total of 30.
 2012 was an extremely active year with 37 significant changes.
 Since then, we’ve experienced a much more active Google.

 While the number of major updates has increased significantly over the past 9 years, transparency has fluctuated quite a bit.
-Some years, like the very active 2012, Google confirmed over 90% of the updates.
+In some years, like the very active 2012, Google confirmed over 90% of the updates.
 But, in 2017, a year in which we saw 10 major updates, they only confirmed 50% of them.

 In their more active years, Google does tend to be more transparent.
 There are also a number of SEOs who have done a great job of getting details from Googler’s via Twitter.
 Sites like https://www.seroundtable.com/ are a great resource for SEOs looking to understand shifts in the algorithm.